koli-hinokami/xcc/internals.md

 For now, list of actions linker should do.

 Actions that are intented to be present are:
  • `segment`    - Emit a segment into the output file.
                   Iterates over all files, emitting the segment from modules one by one.
  • `align`      - Pad output file to closest address that's multiple of alignment.
  • `pad`        - Pad output file to the given address.
 Not align.
+ • `symbol`     - Create a symbol at current location
+ • `loadsymbol` - Same, but with alternate location counter that commonly is reserved for position in file.
+ • `org`        - Set current position to value given.
+                  Used for things like kernel Linkerscripts that have to position some segments at a given virtual address.
+ • `loadorg`    - Set current alternate position to value given.
+                  Still have to figure out the usage of it.
+                  Also I don't remember whether or not it's implemented.

 # Common between Linker and Assembler